rwieruch/blog_robinwieruch_content/react-fetching-data.md

 Even though the `render()` method already ran once before the `componentDidMount()` method, you don't run into any null pointer exceptions because you have initialized the `hits` property in the local state with an empty array.

+**Note:** If you want to get to know data fetching with a feature called React Hooks, checkout this comprehensive tutorial: [How to fetch data with React Hooks?](https://www.robinwieruch.de/react-hooks-fetch-data/)

 {{% chapter_header "What about loading spinner and error handling?" "react-fetch-data-loading-error" %}}

 Of course you need the fetched data in your local state.
 But what else?
 There are two more properties that you could store in the state: loading state and error state.
 Both will improve your user experience for end-users of your application.